hazelcast/hazelcast/hazelcast-documentation/src/WAN.md

 ```

 ### WAN Replication Queue Capacity

 For huge clusters or high data mutation rates, you might need to increase the replication queue size.
 The default queue
 size for replication queues is `100000`.
 This means, if you have heavy put/update/remove rates, you might exceed the queue size
 so that the oldest, not yet replicated, updates might get lost.

-To increase the replication queue capacity, a Hazelcast Enterprise user can use the `hazelcast.enterprise.wanrep.queue.capacity`
+To increase the replication queue capacity, the Hazelcast Enterprise user can use the `hazelcast.enterprise.wanrep.queue.capacity`
-configuration property.
+configuration element.

-You can do this by setting the property on the command line (where xxx is the queue size):
+You can do this by setting the property on the command line (where xxx is the queue size),

 ```plain
 -Dhazelcast.enterprise.wanrep.queue.capacity=xxx